Browse by Medical Category

-David F. M. Brown, M.D. is an attending physician in the Massachusetts General Hospital Emergency Department.
-He is also an Associate Professor at Harvard Medical School.
+David F. M. Brown, M.D. is Chief of the Department of Emergency Medicine at Massachusetts General Hospital.
+He is also the MGH Trustees Professor of Emergency Medicine at Harvard Medical School.

-Dr. David Brown is the author of more than 150 peer-reviewed articles and chapters, and he lectures nationally and internationally on topics related to cardiovascular emergencies, his primary area of academic interest.
+Dr. David Brown is the author of more than 200 peer-reviewed articles and chapters, and he lectures nationally and internationally on topics related to cardiovascular emergencies, his primary area of academic interest.

 Each year, more than 90,000 patients come to the MGH for care through the Emergency Department (ED).